ldmd - Logical Domains Manager daemon

 Enforces the authentication of domain migrations to the system.
 The default behavior requires the user to be authenticated.
 This property does not affect migrations from the system.
 To permit a migration without specifying a password set migration_authn_required to false on the target machine.

 This property is used only by the XML/XMPP interface and not by the ldm migrate-domain command, which always requires a password to be given for a migration.

 Enables or disables the Power Management (PM) Observability Module at ldmd startup.
 When this module is enabled, you can run the ldmpower command to view power-consumption data.
 See the ldmpower(1M) man page.
 The default value is true.

 Enables a guest domain migration from this system to another system if xmpp_enabled is also set to true.
 The default value is true.

 Determines the action that is taken when recovery mode is requested by the SP.
-This property does not apply to the SPARC T4, and SPARC M4 servers.
+This property applies only to those systems that support recovery mode, such as SPARC T5, SPARC M5, SPARC M6, and Fujitsu M10 platform.
 The following are the valid values:

 auto performs a recovery without intervention by the administrator.
 This is the default behavior.

 never specifies that no recovery is to be performed and that the system remains in the factory-default configuration.

 Specifies the root domain boot timeout during recovery in minutes.
 Valid values start at 5 minutes.
 The default value is 30 minutes.